Motion 1 – passed with a general aye

 Exec Summaries – exec summarise what they’ve been doing:

-Catriona May – President
+CM – President

 The new exec have been fantastic this term and I have been helping to support and direct them in any way I can.
 In particular, I have been working closely with the social chair and outreach officer in organising Michaelmas Ball and establishing the newly created outreach project ‘Framda’.
-On a university scale, I have been attending Prescomm, representing students on SMVOG and meeting with the Pro Vice Chancellor of colleges, Owen Adams, to discuss the university’s sexual violence policy, JCR levies, accommodation fee rises and the university’s long term strategy.
+On a university scale, I have been attending Prescomm, representing students on SMVOG and meeting with the Pro Vice Chancellor of colleges, OA, to discuss the university’s sexual violence policy, JCR levies, accommodation fee rises and the university’s long term strategy.
 I have also been working with college, attending management meetings and sitting on the newly formed college events committee to ensure the JCR is working with college to ensure the best experience for our students.

-Harry Jenkins – Vice President
+HJ – Vice President

 Over summer, I wrote the Freshers Handbook and ordered the stash for freshers week.
 I’ve also held a drop in for stash that wasn’t collected last year, organised the stash order for this term and have begun the search for a new stash provider.